solgamd/Shape-Up-or-Shape-Out-OOP/readme.md

 **Shape Up Or Shape Out**

-*Covalence*
+A web app that automatically draws shapes onto a canvas using dimensions inputted by the user.

-Description: A web app that automatically draws shapes onto a canvas using dimensions inputted by the user.
+Created as part of the *Covalence* curriculum.

 ----
 The purpose of this lab is to help solidify the OOP Class inheritance concepts you've learned from the lectures.